Archer Aviation Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityArcher combines eVTOL aircraft development, planned owned-and-operated air taxi service, aircraft sales, and defense applications.
-Current reported revenue is minimal, mostly reflecting early-stage activities rather than scaled eVTOL flights.Medium-high
+Business qualityArcher combines eVTOL aircraft development, planned owned-and-operated air taxi service, aircraft sales, and defense applications through the Anduril dual-use program.
+Current reported revenue is minimal, mostly reflecting early-stage activities rather than scaled eVTOL or defense production.Medium-high

-MoatPotential advantages include Midnight aircraft design, certification progress, flight-test data, vertical integration, Stellantis manufacturing support, United Airlines distribution commitment, and early infrastructure positioning.
+MoatPotential advantages include Midnight aircraft design, certification progress, flight-test data, vertical integration, Stellantis manufacturing support, United Airlines distribution commitment, early infrastructure positioning, and the Anduril defense platform.
 The moat is not proven until the aircraft is certified, reliable, and economic in service.Medium

-ManagementFounder and CEO Adam Goldstein has built a long-duration program with strategic backing from United Airlines and Stellantis, delivered FAA certifications, and positioned for LA28 Olympics operations.
-The next management test is converting technical progress into certified aircraft and revenue without excessive cash burn or dilution.Medium
+ManagementFounder and CEO Adam Goldstein has built a long-duration program with strategic backing from United Airlines and Stellantis, delivered FAA certifications, added a defense partnership with Anduril, and positioned for LA28 Olympics operations.
+The next management test is converting technical and partnership progress into certified aircraft and revenue without excessive cash burn or dilution.Medium

 Financial trendFY2025 revenue was approximately $0.3 million, FY2025 net loss was about $618 million, and Q1 2026 revenue was $1.6 million against a $217.7 million net loss.
-Cash and short-term investments stood at roughly $2 billion after Q1, but cash use remains substantial.High
+Cash and short-term investments stood at roughly $2 billion after Q1, with a later July estimate near $1.8 billion, so cash use remains substantial.High

-ValuationAt $4.73 and a $3.59 billion market cap, trailing PE and P/FCF are not meaningful because earnings and free cash flow are negative.
-The price-to-book ratio is about 1.77x, and the valuation rests entirely on future eVTOL scale.High
+ValuationAt $4.87 and a $3.52 billion reported market cap, trailing PE and P/FCF are not meaningful because earnings and free cash flow are negative.
+The price-to-book ratio is about 1.73x, and the valuation rests entirely on future eVTOL and defense scale.High

-Risk levelRisk is very high because certification, safety, manufacturing yield, battery and supply chain constraints, vertiport access, route utilization, regulation, competition, cash burn, and new share issuance can all change the thesis.High
+Risk levelRisk is very high because certification, safety, manufacturing yield, battery and supply chain constraints, vertiport access, route utilization, defense order conversion, regulation, competition, cash burn, insider selling, and new share issuance can all change the thesis.High

 AI confidencePublic filings support the descriptive facts and accounting figures, but no model can determine whether Archer will certify, manufacture, operate, and profitably scale its aircraft on the stated timetable.High data confidence